intel/intel-iot-services-orchestration-layer/doc/md/builtin/network.md

 ### Inport

-`switch`: Boolean.
-The switching signal of http request.
+`trigger`: The switching signal of http request.
 If it's true, this service will send request and format response data.
+`url2`: String.
+The tail of url1.
+If it's not null, it will be added in the back of url1 to make the request variable.

 ### Outport